okteto/node-codespaces/README.md

-# Cloud Native Development Environments with GitHub CodeSpaces and Okteto
+# Cloud Native Development Environments with GitHub Codespaces and Okteto

-GitHub CodeSpaces lets you deploy preconfigured cloud-based development environments at the touch of a button.
+GitHub Codespaces lets you deploy preconfigured cloud-based development environments at the touch of a button.
 Okteto let's you develop your applications using realistic development environments directly in Kubernetes.
 Put them together to build a true Clod Native Development experience 🚀

 ## Deploy your CodeSpace